RedaKaafarani1/cpp-simple-chat-app/README.md

 ## How to start using it
 1. Start server in a terminal `./server`
-2. Start client in a another terminal `./client`
+2. Start client(s) in (an)other terminal(s) `./client`
-3. As a client, you can type some commands to show help list, change name, to list connected users and to exit
+3. As a client, you can type some commands to show help list, change name, to list connected users and to exit.
+It shows appropriate error message if the command is wrong.
 4. As a server, you see all the commands and messages from all the users and you get appropriate messages for connecting/disconnecting users

 ## To go further